 “The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

-This article focuses on the hunt for Happer’s Comet in the quaint 1983 film Local Hero.
-And much like any comet that manages to avoid a crash and burn into the Sun, this enduring British film that first appeared in cinemas back in 1983, has stood the test of time remarkably well.
+This article focuses on the hunt for Happer’s Comet in the quaint British film Local Hero.
+And much like any comet that manages to avoid a crash and burn into the Sun, this enduring film that first appeared in cinemas back in 1983 has stood the test of time remarkably well.

-As well the hunt for Happer’s Comet, this article is about the interactions between the two key characters in the film: an oil company land deal negotiator Macintyre “Mac” played by Peter Riegert, a relatively unknown actor at the time, and the head of the company Felix Happer played by Burt Lancaster — and I could not imagine the film being what it is without Lancaster in the role of Happer.
+As well as the hunt for Happer’s Comet, this article is about the interactions between the two key characters in the film, an oil company land deal negotiator called Macintyre or “Mac” played by Peter Riegert who was a relatively unknown actor at the time, and the head of the company, Felix Happer, played by Burt Lancaster — and I could not imagine the film being what it is without Lancaster in the role of Happer.

 When we first meet Felix Happer he is sleeping through a business meeting about an oil refinery to be built in Scotland.
 And no-one is going to wake him; he is, after all, the boss.
 So the meeting continues on in whispered tones.